Buying or converting a campervan: The pros & cons

 Potential for mistakes: DIY conversions come with risks.
 Mistakes in layout or installation can lead to costly repairs or compromise safety.

-Disclaimer: If you decide to convert a van into a campervan, be aware that electrical and gas installations are complex and carry significant risks, both during installation and for the vehicle’s safety.
-We strongly recommend hiring a qualified professional to handle these aspects or, at minimum, having a professional review your work before use.
+If you decide to convert a van into a campervan, be aware that electrical and gas installations are complex and carry significant risks, both during installation and for the vehicle’s safety.
+We strongly recommend hiring a qualified professional to handle these aspects.

 Additionally, your converted van must meet specific road safety requirements, pass its MOT, and be reported to your insurer to ensure it is adequately covered.